 What Is Bubble Tea?

-- Milk Tea - Teas, fruit flavors, or herbal flavors combined with sweetened milk for a creamy beverage (almond milk tea, honey milk tea, strawberry milk tea)
+- Milk Tea - Teas, fruit flavors, or herbal flavors are combined with sweetened milk for a creamy beverage.
+Bossen taro is a popular milk powder with a nutty, vanilla flavor and a vibrant purple hue.

-- Flavored Tea - Sweetened teas with added flavorings but no milk (jasmine green tea, honey black tea)
+- Flavored Tea - These sweetened teas contain added flavorings but no milk (jasmine green tea, honey black tea).

 How to Make Bubble Tea